Uniswap/v3-staker/docs/Design.md

 **Effects:**

 - Creates a deposit for the token setting deposit `owner` to `from`.
+  - Setting `owner` to `from` ensures that the owner of the token also owns the deposit.
+Approved addresses and operators may first transfer the token to themselves before depositing for deposit ownership.
 - If `data.length>0`, stakes the token in one or more incentives

 ### `withdrawToken(uint256 tokenId, address to, bytes memory data)`